 Membership-based scholarships are financial awards or grants offered by organizations or institutions to individuals who belong to a specific group or community associated with the organization.
 These scholarships aim to support members' educational goals, encourage participation and engagement within the organization, and foster a sense of belonging.
 Membership-based scholarships may be available to students, employees, or individuals who are part of a particular professional, cultural, ethnic, or social group.

-There are 151 scholarships available for students who are members of a specific organization as of May 2025.
-You can find hundreds of membership-based scholarships available for high school senior, college senior, college, and post-graduates.
-Some prominent membership-based scholarships for students include the May T. Henry Scholarship Fund, the Molly K Gibson Memorial Scholarship, and the Stoody-West Fellowship Scholarship.
-You can find membership-based scholarships for pursuing your post-graduate, undergraduate, bachelor's, associate's, master's, community college, or four-year.
+There are 151 scholarships available for students who are members of a specific organization as of February 2026.
+You can find hundreds of membership-based scholarships available for college senior, high school senior, college, college junior, post-graduate, high school freshman, college freshman, and high school juniors.
+Some prominent membership-based scholarships for students include the Doris and Elmer H. Schmitz, Sr. Memorial Scholarship, the Ray Hattaway Memorial Fund Scholarship, and the American Legion Post 43 Scholarship.
+You can find membership-based scholarships for pursuing your vocational, undergraduate, master's, doctoral, bachelor's, or four-year.

-You can find scholarship financial aid for students who are members of a specific organization by using a scholarship search engine like Scholarships That Work, which has 151 membership-based scholarships with an average award amount of $2,951.
-You can also find membership-based scholarships by inquiring with organizations that offer membership-based scholarships, like the Stride Bank, the Johnson County Community Foundation, the United Methodist Communications, or the Tau Kappa Epsilon Educational Foundation.
+You can find scholarship financial aid for students who are members of a specific organization by using a scholarship search engine like Scholarships That Work, which has 151 membership-based scholarships with an average award amount of $2,826.
+You can also find membership-based scholarships by inquiring with organizations that offer membership-based scholarships, like the Tau Kappa Epsilon Educational Foundation, the Greater Kansas City Community Foundation, the Adams County Community Foundation, or the Organization of Rural Oklahoma Schools.

 To apply for membership-based scholarships, you will need to fill out the scholarship application form on the scholarship page.
-For seven of these scholarships, you will need to submit an essay.
-Several membership-based scholarship require a resume, and three awards require letters of recommendation.
-The GPA requirements for membership-based scholarship vary between a 2.0 and 3.5 minimum GPA.
+For one of these scholarships, you will need to submit an essay.
+Several membership-based scholarship require a resume, and one award require letters of recommendation.
+The GPA requirements for membership-based scholarship vary between a 2.0 and 3.2 minimum GPA.

-Some of the best membership-based scholarships are the Donald A. and John R. Fisher Memorial Scholarship, the Nola Cook Scholarship, the Charles R. Walgreen Jr. Leadership Award Scholarship, the Frank D. Di Cenzo and Mary Ciamacco Di Cenzo Memorial Scholarship Fund, and the Pete and Lela Stavros Scholarship.
+Some of the best membership-based scholarships are the OROS Scholarship, the Eric S. Horvath Memorial Scholarship Fund, the Donald A. and John R. Fisher Memorial Scholarship, the First Citizens' Charitable Foundation Inc. Barbara Whitehead Silva Scholarship, and the Frank D. Di Cenzo and Mary Ciamacco Di Cenzo Memorial Scholarship Fund.
 The best scholarships for students who are members of a specific organization will be listed at the top of this page.

 All students who are members of the provider's organization are eligible to apply for the scholarships on this page.
 Other eligibility requirements for membership-based scholarships may vary, so be sure to read the scholarship listing carefully.
-Six scholarships that require membership are specifically open to applicants who identify as Minority, Black, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or Hispanic students.
-Two scholarships scholarships for students who are members of a specific organization are religious-affiliated awards for Methodist or Presbyterian students.
+Two scholarships that require membership are specifically open to applicants who identify as White or Black students.
+One scholarship scholarships for students who are members of a specific organization is religious-affiliated awards for Presbyterian students.
 Plus, two scholarships for students who are members of a specific organization require extracurricular involvement.
-Also, there are one scholarships for students who are members of a specific organization specifically for applicants who identify as women or female.
+Also, there are two scholarships for students who are members of a specific organization specifically for applicants who identify as women or female.
+For military-affiliated students, there are one scholarship for students who are members of a specific organization specifically available to you.

 Scholarships by Major